AdguardTeam/companiesdb/README.md

 > **Warning**
 >
 > Add companies and tracker names in alphabetical order.
-Tracker domains - alphabetically **by value.**
+Add tracker domains alphabetically **by value.**

 ### How to add a new company or overwrite whotracks.me data